Vallum/vallum.github.io/resampling_with_tensorflow.md

   - rejection is a job of consuming too much of resources.
 - With Tensorflow dataset API
   - over-and-under sampling with tensorflow : [stackoverflow](https://stackoverflow.com/questions/47236465/oversampling-functionality-in-tensorflow-dataset-api)
+  - tested with Tensorflow 1.13.
+Tesla P40 8 GPUs, with Intel 48 CPUs and 251 GB physical memory.
+- In principle, the only bottleneck of data pipeline ought be GPUs.
+Let me assume that GPU time cannot be reduced.

 ## Offline Preparation Flow
 - Collect sample distribution A